Frtzqe/AntiGo/README.md

 Anyway, after using the FyneDesk desktop environment for a while, and especially after enjoying the simplicity in its codebase, the idea came up to replace the lxqt-panel application (which is at the heart of LXQt) by something else, a Go/Fyne solution.
 Fyne is a graphical toolkit written in Go.

-History reveals that LXQt is, at it root, based on a project called "Antico" (which in turn was inspired by "QLWM".
+History reveals that LXQt is, at it root, based on a project called "Antico" (which in turn was inspired by "QLWM").

 The name of this project "AntiGo" was born rapidly.

 My idea is just to replace "lxqt-panel", and create a drop-in "ntgo-panel" application.